TacoSteemers/usbud/README.md

 ## Instructions on running the daemon
 Instructions will be made available when the project has reached it's minimal functionality requirements.
 Backing up the storage device contents is the last such requirement.

+Please note that re-inserting a device, even in a different slot, does not necessarily trigger a new backup.
+It will only trigger a new backup if the device has been removed longer than the time between each run (30 seconds by default) before being inserted again.
+Which slot it is inserted in does not matter.

 ## To be implemented:
 - The actual backing up
 - Enable better support for 'all-in-one' card readers